 Creativity goes a long way in these industries!
-Showing your personal style in these sorts of offices is usually encouraged.
-The key is simply to look polished and put-together, whether your outfit is totally street style-worthy, or simple and minimalistic.
-Robbins recommends a cool leather jacket.
-“It’s the one item that will instantly up the cool factor of any outfit,” she says.
+Showing your personal style in these settings — including at the office — is usually encouraged.
+The key is to look polished and put-together, whether your outfit is totally street style-worthy or simple and minimalistic.
+Robbins recommends a stylish leather jacket: “It’s the one item that will instantly up the ‘cool’ factor of any outfit,” she tells Her Campus.
 “And the best part: Leather jackets in all colors are popular right now.
 I love a monochrome outfit topped off with a black leather jacket.
-If you’re thinking about investing in one, look for one that doesn’t have too much hardware—flashy isn’t practicality’s best friend.”
+If you’re thinking about investing in one, look for one that doesn’t have too much hardware — flashy isn’t practicality’s best friend.”

-Try something like this black faux leather jacket from Forever 21 ($38).
-For girls in a super creative office, Robbins can’t say enough good things about a jumpsuit.
+If you’re studying media, advertising, fashion, or something similar, try something like this black vegan leather jacket from Lulus ($68), or a jumpsuit, which is one of Reeves’ top recommendations.
 “The jumpsuit is the ultimate day to night look,” she says.
 “Wear heels and top it off with a leather jacket and you can go from clients to cocktails.”
-We recommend a sophisticated jumpsuit, like this one from ASOS ($67).
+I recommend a sophisticated jumpsuit like this one from ASOS ($40.20).

-If you’re at a Silicon Valley start-up, you may be able to be very, very casual; but that doesn’t mean unprofessional.
-Reeves says jeans are common—but ask a supervisor first or wait until you see what people wear.
-If jeans are appropriate, keep it classy.
-“Not sneakers and jeans,” Reeves says.
-“Keep them dark wash and pair them with a nicer top and shoes.”
-Try these Gap dark wash skinny jeans ($99) and pair with a peplum top, like this one from Express ($39.90).
+If you’re at a Silicon Valley start-up, working remotely, or in a tech setting where comfort is key, you may be able to dress very casually; but that doesn’t mean unprofessional.
+Reeves says jeans are common — but if you’re in a professional setting, ask a supervisor first or wait until you see what people wear.
+If jeans are appropriate, Reeves recommends pairing it with something to help the look feel put-together.
+“Keep [jeans] dark wash and pair them with a nicer top and shoes,” she tells Her Campus.
+Try these dark wash, high-rise skinny jeans ($128) from Madewell and pair with a peplum top, like this one from Express ($34.99).

 4. Finishing the look

-As for hair and makeup, you’ll want to look professional and not distracting.
-“No fake eyelashes!”
-Reeves says.
-But bold lipstick (in the red/pink family—keep the blues at home) are great.
-Neon nails probably will stick out like a sore thumb at a finance job, so stick with light, basic polishes—in a creative industry, though, feel free to go wild, nail art included!
-Piercings and tattoos also depend on the industry, but Reeves notes, “They’re not as much of an issue as they used to be.”
+As for hair and makeup, you’ll want to look professional and not distracting — bold lipstick can be a great way to dress up your business casual look!
+Neon nails might stick at a finance job, but you can always opt for light, minimal polishes first and see what feels best.
+In a creative industry, though, feel free to go wild, nail art included!
+Piercings and tattoos also depend on the industry, but like many fashion and beauty trends these days, Reeves notes, “They’re not as much of an issue as they used to be.”

 When it comes to hair, you do you.
 “People get more concerned with hair than they need to be,” Reeves says.
 “Is it neat and clean?
 Can I see your face?”
 If your answers to those questions are yes, you’re probably in the clear.